Tannaah/ecommerce-api/README.md

 ## What I Implemented & Fixed (How I Got Everything Passing)
 ### Phase 1: Categories
 - I started with updating the `MySqlCategoryDao` Class and gave it functionality.
-That fixed the tests
-- Then I updated and fixed the `CategoriesController` Class, that fixed the tests
+Then I updated and fixed the `CategoriesController` Class, that then passed all of the tests regarding the Categories.
-- Lastly, I updated and fixed the `MySqlProductDao` Class and the `search` Method to fix the last tests of
+- Lastly, I updated and fixed the `MySqlProductDao` Class and the `search` Method.
+This filtering logic made it so all product search tests passed.

-- I also Added admin-only protection for category create/update/delete and ensured controller supports cross-origin requests (required for the front-end)
+- I also implemented missing DAO methods in `MySqlCategoryDao` and completed `CategoriesController` endpoints and added required annotations.
+I added ADMIN-only authorization for creating/updating/deleting categories.

 --------------------
 ### Phase 2: Bug Fixes
 - Fixed product search/filter logic so query parameters return correct results
 - Fixed product update behavior so updates do **not** create duplicate products

+- (Search filters were applying incorrect constraints, causing results to be too broad or mismatched.)
+- (Product updates were inserting new rows instead of updating the existing product.)

 --------------------
 ## Screenshots